A group of students and faculty at the University of Texas at Austin are passionately spearheading resistance to Texas’ new “campus carry” law.

 If campus carry is anything meaningful to campus criminals, it’s not a green light, but rather a deterrent.
 But more importantly than that, Texas’ new law provides certain individuals with the legal ability to maintain their practice of self-protection not only outside campus facilities, but also within them.
 And while there’s plenty of agitation on both sides of the issue, you can be confident that, in the scheme of things, little will actually change.
 Just consider how inconspicuous concealed carry is on other carrying campuses around the country, or outside of university buildings in Texas.
 Most people almost never think about it.

-And if you just don’t want to mess with guns, you don’t have to wait until August to arm yourself with pepper spray.
+Plus, if you don’t want to mess with guns, you don’t have to wait until August to arm yourself with pepper spray.
 Or, for that matter, a dildo – just keep it concealed.
 At least until August, when the “Campus Dildo Carry” protestors put numbers on your side.